koskila/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSite.md

 ```

 ### -DenyAddAndCustomizePages
 Determines whether the Add And Customize Pages right is denied on the site collection.
+This switch can also be used to enable Custom Scripts on the site collection.

 For more information about permission levels, see User permissions and permission levels in SharePoint.

+> [!NOTE]
+> Unlike the switch for enabling Custom Scripting in Administration Portal, this switch takes effect instantly.

 ```yaml
 Type: Boolean